obsidian-html/obsidian-html.github.io/__src/vault/Instructions/Quickstart.md

 This will create the folder `output` in your current folder, containing `output/md` and `output/html` for the proper markdown and the html website respectively.

 > [!caution]- Caution: don't run this command **in** your vault!
-> **Do not** run this command in your vault, as it will create the output in your vault, which will cause a DuplicateFileName error on subsequent runs!
+> **Do not** run this command in your vault, as it will create the output in your vault, which can confuse Obsidian and causes issues in ObsidianHtml in later runs!

 If you place your config in your vault, then go a folder up and run `obsidianhtml -i <vault folder name>/config.yaml`.
 Alternatively, add the following settings to your config.yml to control the output location (adjust the paths to make sense for your environment):